 Participation as a race official is the key to any events success.
 This is especially true for a relay that is spread out over 200 miles.
 Our desire is to provide a safe, fun and memorable atmosphere for all the participants (runners, volunteers and even the race directors).
 So thank you again and enjoy the ride!

 The Palmetto Race Group, LLC will provide the donation after the relay has been completed and all volunteer duties have been satisfactorily met.
-The donation will be paid to the organization and not the volunteers.
+The donation will be paid to the organization on behalf of the volunteer and not to the volunteer.

 - Volunteers under the age of 18 must be accompanied by a parent or guardian

-Any volunteers who are late or fail to show up for their duties will not only jeopardize the success of the relay, but also forfeit the donation that the Palmetto Race Group, LLC is making to the charity on their behalf.
+Any volunteers who are late or fail to show up for their duties will not only jeopardize the success of the relay, but also forfeit their donation/refund that the Palmetto Race Group, LLC is making to the charity on their behalf.

 The 200-mile course is divided into 36 segments called Legs.
 At the end of each leg is an Exchange Zone (there are 35 exchanges, plus the start and finish).
 Each team has up to 12 runners that run the route in rotation.
 Each team's current runner runs a leg to the next exchange before handing a baton to the next runner in the Runner Exchange Zone.